StefanSchubert/sabi/README.md

 ```

 You will need the agent for the springboot application run-config in your IDE
-as well as VM parameter for you test runner config.
+as well as VM parameter for you test runner config. **Please** verify that you use the correct version
+as denoted in the pom.xml.
+You may also need to adopt your setting if that version in the pom changes.

 ## Architectural Notes